iivanoo/covid-apps-observer/data/data_us/reports/resources/com.mdlive.mobile___4.43.1/report.md

 <p align="center">
 <img src="4_star_reviews_wordcloud.png" alt="com.mdlive.mobile 4 reviews"/>
 </p>

+> Overall, this is an amazing app and an incredible blessing during a pandemic.
+Dealing with continued therapy appointments has proved to be a tad difficult.
+Obviously one would like to keep the same provider but you are unable to schedule another appointment until the next day and unless the provider is currently seeing patients, they don't show up in the list to select.
+Other than this small issue, this app is worth dealing with!<br> :date: __2020-12-12 02:31:36__

+> This has been super helpful for the pandemic.
+Do have some issues for the 2 times I used it connecting to the video call.
+Seems to look like it freezes and the doc is either not joining or something is wrong and no indication of what it is.<br> :date: __2020-12-10 16:26:53__

 > A little glitchy at first.
 Was unable to add my medication and allergy history.
 The problem resolved itself within a few days.
 Other than that, a fantastic application.
 Easy to use, quality video and audio, and a plethora of healthcare providers at your fingertips<br> :date: __2020-12-03 18:14:50__